Strawberry Cobbler

 Preparation

 Start by preparing 1 pound (500 g) of strawberries.
-Wash them with water to remove any dirt and then chop off the top part with the green leaves.
-Now chop the strawberries into small pieces.
-If using frozen strawberries, thaw them to room temperature.
-Then chop them.
+Wash them with water to remove dirt, and then chop off the top part with the green leaves.
+Now, chop the strawberries into small pieces.
+If using frozen strawberries, thaw them to room temperature and then chop them.

 Make The Topping